 Curriculum developed in collaboration with the International Institute for Innovative Instruction.
-Advisory Board (listed on page 247)

 Economics is the study of how individuals, businesses, and governments make decisions when faced with limited resources, and how the market mediates those decisions.

 The Business Economics major revolves around the systematic study of the production, allocation and conservation of resources, together with the organizational frameworks that govern these processes.
 Problemsolving skills are woven into the program curriculum.
 The major is designed to prepare students for careers as business or financial analysts, grant writers, actuaries, insurance analysts, and investor relations representatives.
 The coursework also provides an excellent foundation for future business and community leaders, public policy researchers, and consultants.